 The more that you explore our invoice finance product pages, the more that you’ll discover that this increasingly popular cash flow solution encompasses a wide range of products – each tailor-made to suit different businesses in different economic situations

-Those companies wishing to access a debt factoring facility will need to consider whether they fulfill the following qualification criteria:
+If you are wishing to use a debt factoring facility, you will need to consider whether you fulfill the following qualification criteria:

-- Most funders will only strike up arrangements with those businesses operating in the UK, rather than firms based abroad with UK branches/commercial activities.
+Most debt factoring funders will only strike up arrangements with those businesses operating in the UK, rather than firms based abroad with UK branches/commercial activities.

 Comparing advantages and disadvantages of debt factoring